 Different rules apply depending on whether you were married to your partner or in a civil relationship or not.
-If you are unsure as to whether you legally own your home then you will need to let us know straightaway as steps can be taken to protect your interests.
-As a starting point the court will be concerned to ensure that any children who are still at school have a home and this can often mean that if you are unable to buy two separate houses then the parent who looks after the children will often stay in the house unless other financial considerations apply.
-It is important to appreciate that there is no hard and fast rules as to how income and the assets of a relationship are divided and there is a long list of factors that the court takes into account in trying to reach a fair settlement.
+If you are unsure as to whether you legally own your home then you will need to let us know straight away as steps can be taken to protect your interests.
+As a starting point, the court will be concerned to ensure that any children who are still at school have a home and this can often mean that if you are unable to buy two separate houses then the parent who looks after the children will often stay in the house unless other financial considerations apply.
+It is important to appreciate that there are no hard and fast rules as to how income and the assets of a relationship are divided and there is a long list of factors that the court takes into account in trying to reach a fair settlement.

 Do I need a solicitor?